-Sales to customers in the Middle East and Africa accounted for 19% of our sales of tubular products and services in 2014, compared to 21% in 2013 and 12% in 2012.
+Sales to customers in the Middle East and Africa accounted for 17% of our sales of tubular products and services in 2015, compared to 19% in 2014 and 21% in 2013.

 In 2013, our sales in the region increased significantly driven by a high level of demand from state-owned customers in the Middle East for premium products for complex gas drilling activity and a significant increase in demand for offshore drilling projects in Africa.
-While demand for premium products for offshore drilling projects in Africa remained strong in 2014, our sales in the region began to decline in the second half of 2014 due to reduced purchases from state-owned customers in the Middle East.
+While demand for premium products for offshore drilling projects in Africa remained strong in 2014, our sales in the region began to decline in the second half of 2014 due to reduced purchases from state-owned customers in the Middle East and sales remained low in 2015 as customers ran down inventories.

 Our sales in the region remain sensitive to international prices of oil and gas and their impact on drilling activities as well as to the production policies pursued by OPEC, many of whose members are located in this region.
 In the past few years, oil and gas producing countries in the Middle East, led by Saudi Arabia, have increased investments to develop gas reserves to fuel regional gas-based industrial development, which have positively affected their consumption of premium OCTG products.
 Saudi Arabia, in particular, has shown strong growth in sour and high pressure gas field drilling activity.
 They are also increasing investments to maintain or add oil production capacity.
 In addition, there has been a significant increase in drilling activity in Iraq as that country seeks to reactivate its oil and gas industry.
 In Africa, international oil companies increased investments in exploration and production in offshore projects in 2012 and 2013 but began to postpone or reduce their investment commitments in 2014 due to the high cost of offshore project developments and a lower success rate in exploration activity.
+In 2015, following the oil price collapse, exploration activity was sharply cut back and major project commitments were postponed.

 In the past three years, uprisings affected drilling activity in countries such as Syria, Libya and Yemen and, in the case of Libya, the oil and gas industry was effectively shut down in 2011.
-In addition, in 2012, 2013 and 2014, U.S. and EU sanctions have affected production and exports in Iran.
+In addition, in 2013, 2014 and 2015, U.S. and E.U. sanctions have affected production and exports in Iran.

 Our sales in the Middle East and Africa could be adversely affected by political and other events in the region, such as armed conflicts, terrorist attacks and social unrest, that could materially impact the operations of companies active in the region's oil and gas industry.
 Our sales in that region can also be affected by the levels of inventories held by the principal national oil companies in the region and their effect on purchasing requirements.
-For example, Saudi Aramco, after purchasing pipes in excess of their consumption requirements in 2013 and the first half of 2014, has subsequently substantially reduced purchases, notwithstanding increased drilling activity, as they reduce inventory levels.
+For example, Saudi Aramco, after purchasing pipes in excess of its consumption requirements in 2013 and the first half of 2014, subsequently substantially reduced purchases during the second half of 2014 and throughout 2015, notwithstanding increased drilling activity, as it reduced inventory levels.